Old English Sheepdog

 The Old English Sheepdog is a large herding dog with a long, profuse, weather resistant coat and a loud bark.
 He is typically intelligent and friendly – not aggressive but protective of his family.
 Ideally he should live in a large house with a large garden, close to the open countryside.
 He needs daily exercise with plenty of opportunity to run freely.
 His coat requires frequent, skilled and dedicated grooming.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 11.3 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11.9 (parents should be lower)

-- Eye disease: Hereditary cataract; Multiocular defects; Progressive retinal atrophy (PRA) (gradual loss of sight) Annual eye testing required
+- Eye disease: Hereditary cataract; Multiocular defects (MOD) (litter screening); Progressive retinal atrophy (PRA) (annual testing)

 - Multi drug resistance (MDR 1)

 - Primary Ciliary Dyskinesia (PCD)

 - Degenerative Myelopathy (DM)

 - Factor V11 Deficiency (Haemophilia A)

 - Cerebellar Ataxia RAB24-related

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.

 Other Breed-Specific Health Screening Schemes